Climate-Related Information Disclosures Based on TCFD Recommendations

 Toda Fine Tech

-8 Leased assets (upstream) Not applicable - - -
+8 Leased assets (Upstream) Not applicable - - -

-9 Transportation and distribution(Downstream) 2,231 Onoda Plant Ministry of the Environment Database of Emissions Unit Values Version 3.3 Expanded estimate based on emissions of business partners with a high volume of transactions
+9 Transportation and distribution (Downstream) 1,299 TODA Ministry of the Environment Database of Emissions Unit Values Estimated based on the emissions from business partners with high transaction volumes

 10 Processing of sold products Not applicable - - -